Joepkock02/GoobPlumes/README.md

 Plume Templates by Goob,
 Config files by Joep,
-and the Action Group plugin made by Joep and SofieBrink
+and the Action Group plugin was made by Joep and SofieBrink